-Bosnia: The Una River faces the challenges of hydropower plants26.
-May 2015. / SEE Energy News
+Bosnia: The Una River faces the challenges of hydropower plants, SEE Energy News

 The Una River should take advantage of its hydro potential because there is more profit in it than in tourism.
 This has been thesis of local government for several years, but it is not a negligible percentage of citizens who remain opposed to mere mathematical rationalization of the most beautiful and cleanest river in BiH.